 At about 2km, right after the second suspension bridge, there is a split, take the left route that goes along the river, it’s a new trail.
 The upper route is quite muddy it’s used by donkeys and yaks.

-There are two checkpoints on the route, the first one is at the exit from Monjo, where you pay NPR 3000/US$25 for the Sagarmatha National Park permit.
-The second is at 6km, just before Namche where they check both permits the Sagarmatha National park and the permit that you bought in Lukla.
-Keep both permits until the end of the trek.
+There are two checkpoints on the route, the first one is at the exit from Monjo.
+The second is at 6km, just before Namche where they check your Trek Card.
+Keep it until the end of the trek.

 Stops on the route from Monjo to Namche